tstallcupp/pokedex/README.md

 ## Getting Started 🧠
-To visit ChirpHub, click on the following link: [Pokedex](https://pokedex-318-c2e1eee1e7c3.herokuapp.com/ ) You can also check out planning and progress on Trello board: [Pokedex Trello Board](https://trello.com/b/UxnPnlXW/pokedex)
+To visit Pokdex, click on the following link: [Pokedex](https://pokedex-318-c2e1eee1e7c3.herokuapp.com/ ) You can also check out planning and progress on Trello board: [Pokedex Trello Board](https://trello.com/b/UxnPnlXW/pokedex)